LouisBrunner/valgrind-macos/exp-drd/docs/README.txt

 to and reading from the shared memory.
-Since the invention of the multithreading concept, there is an ongoing debate about which way to model concurrent activities is better -- shared memory programming or message passing [Ousterhout 1996].
+Since the invention of the multithreading concept, there is an ongoing debate about which way to model concurrent activities is better -- shared memory programming or message passing.
 This debate exists because each model has significant advantages and disadvantages.
 While shared memory programming relieves the programmer from writing code for the exchange of data between concurrent activities and while shared memory programming has a performance advantage over message passing, shared memory programming is error prone.
 Shared memory programs can exhibit data races and/or deadlocks.
 Data races are harmful because these may lead to unpredictable results and nondeterministic behavior in multithreaded programs.
-There are two ways to detect data races and
-deadlocks: static analysis and runtime detection by a tool.
-Since there do not yet exist any tools that can carry out static analysis of data races or deadlocks, the only option to statically detect such anomolies is source reading by a human.
+There are two ways to detect data races and deadlocks: static analysis and runtime detection by a tool.
+Since there do not yet exist any tools that can carry out static analysis of data races or deadlocks, the only option to statically detect such anomalies is source reading by a human.
 It takes a huge effort however to detect all possible data races or deadlocks via source reading.
 This is why tools for detecting data races and deadlocks at runtime are essential.

+The de facto standard library for multithreading on Unix systems is the POSIX threads library, also known as pthreads.
+The exp-drd tool has been developed for multithreaded software that uses the POSIX threads library.

 Data Races